kuc2477/resume/index.md

     - Technologies: Bash, Batch Script, VimL
     - Features:
-        - Can be deployed to any platform where vanilla vim exists
+        - Can be deployed to any platform where vanilla vim exists.
-        - Can be easily installed and removed without corrupting existing configuration
+        - Can be easily installed and removed without corrupting existing configuration.

 * **[backbone.csrf](https://github.com/kuc2477/backbone.csrf)**